timdegroot1996/robotframework-dashboard/docs/basic-command-line-interface-cli.md

 robotdashboard --messageconfig path/to/message_config.txt
 ```
 - Optional: `-m` or `--messageconfig` specifies a file containing custom messages with placeholders like `${x}` or `${y}`.
+- See [Advanced CLI & Examples](/advanced-cli-examples#message-config-details) for more details regarding the message config!

 ### Use a custom database class
 ```bash